 Spiced Buttermilk

-• Pour tempering into the masala buttermilk.
-Mix and refrigerate or serve right away.
+• Mix and refrigerate or serve right away.

 Spiced Buttermilk